TON-Pool/miner/README.md

 If you want to debug the miner, you can run the Python code directly.

-You need to have Python 3 and packages `pyopencl`, `numpy`, and `requests` installed.
+You need to have Python 3 and packages `pyopencl`, `numpy`, `requests` and `log21` installed.

-For Linux users, you can run `pip3 install pyopencl numpy requests` to install the packages.
+For Linux users, you can run `pip3 install pyopencl numpy requests log21` to install the packages.
 If you are running old version of Python, try `pip3 install "pyopencl<2018.3"` and `pip3 install "numpy<1.15"`.

-For Windows users, you can run `pip3 install numpy requests` to install the later two packages.
+For Windows users, you can run `pip3 install numpy requests log21` to install the later two packages.
 You need to go to https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl and download an `pyopencl` binary.

 The command is